 Paw Paw Tree (Asimina triloba) Paw Paw Tree: Asimina triloba, or the paw paw tree, is an unfussy North American native species.
 It grows in various soil types and across most USDA growing zones.
 Unlike many fruiting trees, the tree performs well in shady or semi-shade locations.
 Gardeners prize the tree for its good looks and the large, delicious fruit it bears.
 The tree displays large, emerald green leaves in the summertime, turning a bright yellow in the fall.
 The tree reaches approximately twenty feet high at maturity, making it a very manageable size for most.
-The Striking Appearance of the Paw Paw Tree The paw paw tree, although relatively small in stature, is big in style.
+Paw Paw Trees Have A Striking Appearance The paw paw tree, although relatively small in stature, is big in style.
 It has a full, thick canopy and dark green, somewhat glossy leaves that sway gracefully from their stems.
 This tree performs well in woodland or naturalized areas, as it will thrive in shaded or semi-shaded conditions.
 It will also tolerate several hours of sunshine daily–just keep an eye on the moisture.
 This tree attracts birds, who find security in the dense leaves, butterflies, and other small mammals.
 A tree house offers an entire ecosystem that you'll enjoy watching.
 Springtime brings on the six-petaled purple flowers.
 You can harvest paw paws sometime between the latest days of summer to early autumn.
-Asimina triloba Creates an Interesting Fruit Paw paw fruit is heavy and grows into an oval shape.
+Asimina triloba Creates an Interesting Fruit.
+Paw paw fruit is heavy and grows into an oval shape.
 Although the outside of the fruit resembles a tropical mango (and some folks mistakenly refer to it as such), they are entirely different species.
 The mango tree is tropical and grows only in sub-tropical and tropical climates.
 However, this tree grows in cool and moist USDA growing regions in the United States.
 The green fruit ripens on the branches and is ready to harvest when they are slightly soft and emit a fruity aroma.
 Some compare the fruit's taste to a blend of banana and pineapple--it has a smooth, custard-like texture and does not stay fresh for long after picking.
 Order Your Paw Paw Tree From TN Nursery

 Persimmon Tree Persimmon Tree: As you shop for this fruit bearing tree, you will notice two origins: an Asian species and a North American species, Diospyros virginiana.
 TN Nursery specializes in hardy native species that thrive in the United States; therefore, we proudly grow Diospyros virginiana for our customers.
 You might also wonder why it is essential for you to understand the distinction.
 But that is simple--plant hardiness.
 The Asian variety of the persimmon tree is slightly less resilient to the growing conditions in the United States than Diospyros virginiana.
 When you invest your money in plants, you want the healthiest, most hardy species to help you achieve a successful outcome.
 That is a goal we share with you, so that is what you will get with TN Nursery's persimmon tree.
 The American persimmon tree pre-dates the first explorers and colonial settlements.
 The indigenous people first recognized the hardy species could grow almost anywhere, so they cultivated them for food and medicine.
 The Persimmon Tree Is a Lovely Ornamental Tree The American persimmon tree is woody and deciduous; it is a medium-sized tree that reaches a mature height of between thirty to eighty feet.
 The tree canopy features bright green, somewhat symmetrical, oval leaves with gently pointed tips.
 The branches are sturdy but slender and tough when faced with storms, wind, or anything else Mother Nature gives it.
 The tree bark is a deep gray with an intriguing alligator skin texture.
 The American persimmon tree will thrive in poor soil, hot or dry conditions, or in an urban garden.
 As long as you provide plenty of sunshine, it will do well.
-The Sweet Taste of Persimmons Persimmon fruit is ovate, with an appearance similar to a peach or nectarine.
+Persimmon fruit is ovate, with an appearance similar to a peach or nectarine.
 They are sweet, juicy, and delicious.
 If you don't like persimmons, you can leave the fruit hanging for the wildlife--your backyard flock of birds will thank you.
 Order Your Persimmon Tree From TN Nursery Today

 Mulberry Tree Mulberry Tree: TN Nursery suggests the lovely mulberry tree for customers who need a medium-sized tree that will provide attractive, full foliage without growing overly tall.
 Mulberry fruit, or mulberries, range in color from a lively red to a regal purple The glossy berry has an intriguing and complex flavor--they are juicy yet sweet and sour.
 Some people harvest those plump, glistening berries for preserving, baking, or snacking.
 But many others leave them in the tree to attract and nourish local birds.
 In fact, some avid birdwatchers reach out to TN Nursery looking for trees to attract their feathered friends--the mulberry is an excellent choice!
 It provides your backyard birds with early summer nourishment and sturdy branches for nesting.
 The Mulberry Tree Is Truly Beautiful The mulberry tree is a deciduous tree native to North America, Europe, and Asia.
 It grows in a full-sun location and does not like to stand in the shadow of other trees.
 Instead, it wants to take center stage in your yard--and yes, it is worthy of such attention.
 The mulberry is in the medium height range for trees.
 It will grow at least thirty feet tall but stop growing at around seventy feet.
 It produces true green, ovate leaves with softly serrated margins.
 The mulberry tree grows from a single, central trunk.
 The branches will grow sturdy and form a relatively symmetrical shape with a bit of occasional trimming during their young growth phases.
 Mulberry tree flowers (called catkins) form in attractively sized clusters around the middle of spring.
 The blossoms are a creamy white or white with a whisper of fresh spring green.
 The catkins have an attractive tubular shape that makes way for the clusters of colorful berries in the early summer.
 People harvest the berries by hand-picking young trees or by reaching for the branches of a taller mulberry tree by using a long, sturdy pole and giving the branches a shake.
 The Mulberry Tree Is Even-Tempered Some fruit trees are simpler to grow than others--such is the case with the mulberry tree.
 Besides a sunny location in the yard, it does not ask for much from the gardener.
 It can tolerate short bouts of drought and poor soil quality.
 Pruning will help guide it into a beautiful, shapely tree as it grows.
 But after it fully develops, it asks nothing from you.
 Order Your Mulberry Tree From TN Nursery Today Does your yard need the shade of a medium-sized tree?
 The mulberry tree from TN Nursery is a fine choice--order today.